CenterforBigData/ATR-data-code/README.md

 ## Usage
 ![Tutorial Image](https://github.com/CenterforBigData/TPE-RobustSTL-TFT/blob/main/Datasets/pic/Tutorial.png)
 ### 1. Environment Setup
-Before running the experiments, ensure your environment is set up with all the necessary Python libraries and that you are using Python 3.7, as the codebase is optimized for this version.
+Before running the experiments, ensure your environment is set up with all the necessary Python libraries and that you are using Python 3.7.
 To install all the required libraries, execute the following command:

 ```
 pip install -r requirements.txt